 OES-Environmental (the task formerly known as Annex IV) was continued for a second phase, continuing the collection, analysis, and dissemination of information on environmental effects of MRE development.
 During Phase 2, additional emphasis was placed on creating a collaborative space or commons for interaction among researchers, developers, regulators, and stakeholders.
 Phase 2 culminated with the preparation of the 2016 State of the Science Report, and partnership with the EWTEC 2015 international conference.

 Phase 3: 2016-2020

-OES-Environmental has been approved for a 4-year extension consisting of three interrelated tracks: (1) information gathering and analysis, (2) information dissemination, and (3) engaging the community to support research and monitoring needs.
-This phase will continue most ongoing activities, while expanding to engage the regulatory community on data transferability and retiring risk and address socio-economic issues.
-The phase will again culminate with a large report and conference partnerships.
+OES-Environmental was approved for a 4-year extension consisting of three interrelated tracks: (1) information gathering and analysis, (2) information dissemination, and (3) engaging the community to support research and monitoring needs.
+Phase 3 culminated with the completion of the 2020 State of the Science Report.

 Partner Nations (15):

-There are multiple tasks carried out by OES.
+There are multiple tasks carried out under OES.
 The complete list can be found here.

 Any questions related to OES-Environmental can be directed to the following individuals, who are leading the initiative: